Jamaica: Destination Guide to a Big Caribbean Island

 When to go

-The best time to go is in November to April when it is the dry season, which fortunately coincides with Spring break.
-Otherwise, if you are thinking of trying to fit it into the kid’s summer holidays May to October are part of the rainy season.
+The best time to go is from November to April when it is the dry season, which fortunately coincides with Spring break.
+Otherwise, if you are thinking of trying to fit it into the kid’s summer holidays May to October is part of the rainy season.
 However, that doesn’t mean it rains all the time, it just means it’s more likely to have rain.

 How to get there

-Air Canada, Caribbean Airlines, Jet Blue, Delta, Spirit Airlines, Southwest, British Airways, Cayman Airways United Airlines all fly to Jamaica.
+Air Canada, Caribbean Airlines, Jet Blue, Delta, Spirit Airlines, Southwest, British Airways, Cayman Airways United Airlines, United, American Airlines all fly to Jamaica.

 You can rent a car but please note that this will really be a test of your driving skills as the tendency in the Caribbean is to drive “how yuh feel.”
 You’ll notice that honking your car horn marks different things – from the obvious get out the way to the less obvious – saying hello to a friend on the road.

-Reggae Sumfest is the biggest party on the island that take place near picturesque Montego Bay.
-Of course most of the musical activity occurs outdoors where partygoers are treated to heart thumping bass as well as some other forms of music indigenous to Jamaica.
+Reggae Sumfest is the biggest party on the island that takes place near picturesque Montego Bay.
+Of course, most of the musical activity occurs outdoors where partygoers are treated to heart-thumping bass as well as some other forms of music indigenous to Jamaica.

 The Bob Marley Museum is actually his former house that has now been opened to the public and declared a museum.
-This is a shrine to all that is Bob Marley, including his bullet riddled, star-shaped guitar by the bedside.
+This is a shrine to all that is Bob Marley, including his bullet-riddled, star-shaped guitar by the bedside.
+There are also museums for Peter Tosh and the Trench Town Culture Yard.

 Kingston is primarily the business hub of Jamaica, but it also holds some gems for the art and culture lovers amongst you.
 Kingston is where you will find the National Gallery of Art, the Little Theatre, Bob Marley Museum, Hope Zoo, the Rockfort Mineral Bath, and the Kingston Crafts Market.